 100,000 Maya refugees fled to Mexico.
 Hundreds of thousands more died.

 Both sides during the war committed atrocities and horrible acts of war.
-The left-winged guerrillas were not above these atrocities, but there’s no question that the government continued to violate human rights and lead civilian massacres.
+The left-wing guerrillas were not above these atrocities, but there’s no question that the government continued to violate human rights and lead civilian massacres.

 Peace Accords and Recent History